Grid Autosport: Development

 The game eliminated the so-called TrueFeel handling of Grid 2, but it did not simply return to the handling of Race Driver: Grid.
 Codemasters used a new, improved version of its previous model, better simulating how grip falls away, when the player approaches the slip angle of the tyres.
 Decision to use the new model, which was tested by Autosport magazine experts and racing drivers, was made on 23 January 2014, which was followed by applying it to each car's grip falloff graph and re-tuning the vehicles' individual handling characteristics.
 According to the company, the shift caused the most difficulties in modeling the behaviour of open wheelers and American muscle cars.
 It also necessitated re-doing the AI benchmarking work, which was well-underway by then using the old model.
 The game was built using Codemasters' in-house EGO 3.0 engine.

 Graphically, Grid Autosport benefitted heavily from optimisation and fine-tuning of said long-standing engine to achieve better performance on low-end machines, while on the other end, support for DirectX 11 features enabled the programmers to improve renderings, especially grass and light, from Grid 2.
-Feral Interactive ported the game to OS X and Linux.
+Feral Interactive ported the game to macOS and Linux.
 The online multiplayer system was also among the areas that Codemasters decided to overhaul compared to Grid 2, based on fan feedback.
 The framework of earning XP and cash to purchase own vehicles and garage slots was a result of community criticism towards the previous framework in which the player had a ladder, laid out in advance by the game, to unlock cars.
 Feedback deemed the old approach too easy to complete.
 As for the extremely tight development schedule, involving less than twelve months, lead designer James Nicholls said:

 Many developers will tell you that the toughest bit of making any game is that initial phase – getting the technology and the tools to the point where a whole team are really moving through the gears and producing at full speed. (…) GRID Autosport already had the team and the technology ready to go.